zzhangjii/learning-library/ospa-library/appdev/application-development-lab/applicationdevelopment-labguide.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 3.10.9 – Product List live

-Return to the Product Detail display and you should now see data rather than the error message.
+Click the "Product Detail" button to return to the Product Detail display and you should now see data rather than the error message.

 ![](./media/image108.png)